MatSe91/Lightbeam/programm/Testumgebung/Assets/FastLineRenderer/Readme.txt

 Shader
 --------------------------------------------------------------------------------
-Fast Line Renderer contains two shaders that match up with the material.
+Fast Line Renderer contains two shaders that match up with the material (glow and no glow).
 FastLineRendererShader is the base shader.

 The shader is an advanced, innovative shader that allows rendering complex effects such as fade in/out, rotation, jitter, turbulence, velocity and billboarding all on the GPU.

-Start caps, end caps and round joins are all done in a single draw call to improve performance.
+Start caps, end caps, line segments and round joins are all done in a single draw call to improve performance.

+For extra performance:
-For extra performance, if you know you aren't using glow, make sure to use the no glow material and shader.
-If you know you aren't using joins or start/end caps, enable the keyword "DISABLE_CAPS" to reduce texture lookups.
+- If you aren't using glow, make sure to use the no glow material and shader.
+- If you aren't using round joins, start and end caps, enable the keyword "DISABLE_CAPS" on the material to reduce texture lookups.

 Creating lines in script
 --------------------------------------------------------------------------------